davebonds/fb-dynamic-ads-real-estate/README.txt

 == Roadmap ==

-* Use FB account identifiers to post to API to create catalogs, build audiences, and more.
+* Determine best way to hook into InitiateCheckout and Purchase events